 Installing Magisk on Android is easy, even if you’re going to do it for the first time.
-To do so, there are two different methods – (1) Flashing Magisk 18.0 ZIP via TWRP recovery or (2) By patching the stock boot image and flashing it via fastboot.
+To do so, there are two different methods – (1) Flashing Magisk 18.1 ZIP via TWRP recovery or (2) By patching the stock boot image using Magisk Manager 7.0.0 and then flashing it via fastboot.

 The second method could look a bit confusing at first but works flawlessly if you have the correct boot image corresponding to the firmware installed on your phone.
-You can either extract the stock firmware file to get the stock boot image or use try downloading it from firmware.mobi.
+If you want to install OTA Updates on your Rooted Android device, then the second method is what you should choose.
+You can either extract the stock OEM Factory Image or OTA update zip files to get the stock boot image or use try downloading it from firmware.mobi.

 Before everything, we strongly recommend you to take a full backup of all your data on the device.
 This shall prevent any data loss situation should any issue arise after the installation.
 Further, for method 2, you must also install the required Android platform-tools on the PC.

 In case you already have the previous version installed, then you can simply update Magisk 18.1 via the simple set of instructions below.

 This is what you need to do if you already have the previous version of Magisk installed on your phone.